Love Food Hate Waste campaigns

 Food Waste Action Week 2022

-Following the success of Food Waste Action Week 2021, we are now planning Food Waste Action Week 2022.
-Based on WRAP research into greenhouse gas emissions and our behavioural insights tracker, this week of activity really looks set to shake things up!
-Our ambition is that Food Waste Action Week goes global in 2022.
+Based on WRAP research into greenhouse gas emissions and our behavioural insights tracker, this week of activity shook things up!
+Food Waste Action Week went global in 2022 and the results in the UK were fantastic.
+We will be sharing more on these soon.

-The week will be based on insights into the most wasted foods and will focus on target audiences who are generally throwing away higher volumes of food, based on our research.
-The campaign will focus on the areas of behaviour change most needed within these audience segments in order to make the biggest impact.
+The week was based on insights into the most wasted foods and targeted audiences who are generally throwing away higher volumes of food, based on our research.
+The campaign focused on the areas of behaviour change most needed within these audience segments in order to make the biggest impact.

 Our ‘always on’ campaigns